Gaia's promise to detect compact-object binaries: where we stand with the third data release: Results

-The \colc\ population also shows a wide spread in the metallicity distribution $0\le\metal\le0.03$ \footnote{The apparent pile-up at $\metal\approx0.03$ is not real.
+The \colc\ population also shows a wide spread in the metallicity distribution $10^{-4}\le\metal\le0.03$ \footnote{The apparent pile-up at $\metal\approx0.03$ is not real.
 BSE's prescriptions are limited to $\metal\le0.03$. \cosmic\ assigns $\metal=0.03$ to any binaries with higher $\metal$ (see \autoref{sec:numerical setup}). } (\autoref{fig:intrinsic-met}).
 The estimated age, metallicity, and $\mlc$ of each observed \colc\ binary should help constrain the age and metallicity of its progenitor.
 Combined with mass measurements via astrometry or radial velocity followup, such constraints spanning a large range in metallicities may become very useful to constrain metallicity-dependent stellar evolution models \citep[][]{Klencki_2020}.
 Interestingly, our models predict that the relative abundance of different types of \colc\ binaries varies with metallicity.
 In particular, the relative fraction of \bhlc\ binaries declines sharply at higher metallicities while the fractions of \nslc\ and \wdlc\ binaries do not exhibit significant change \citep[][]{Mapelli_2013, Kinugawa2018, Iorio_2024, Nagarajan_2025b}.
 This trend can be understood in light of two physical processes.
 Mass loss from stellar winds, which inhibits core growth and results in a larger fraction of WDs and NSs instead of BHs, increases with metallicity \citep[][]{Belczynski_2010b, Yusof_2013}.
 On the other hand, lower metallicities lead to lower expansion of stellar radii, which in turn lead to suppression of binary interactions such as MT and CE \citep[e.g.,][]{Klencki_2020}.
 The short-period ($\porb/\yr\le10$) detached \bhlc\ binaries predominantly ($\ge90\%$) originate from CE evolution \citep[][]{Chawla2022}.
 Thus, at lower metallicities, suppression of CE evolution leads to the formation of a higher fraction of \bhlc\ binaries with wider orbits.
 We indeed find that the relative abundances of short-period ($\porb/\yr\le10$) and wider \colc\ binaries are significantly different for \bhlc\ binaries compared to the other types (\autoref{fig:intrinsic-mco}).
 Of course, these are competing effects.
 Thus, future detections of \colc\ binaries, in particular, the relative abundances of different types of COs as a function of metallicity will will be very interesting to investigate.